SkyScenes: A Synthetic Dataset for Aerial Scene Understanding

 \subsection{\textbf{\csim} Image Generation}

 We generate \csim images from \crl~\cite{dosovitskiy2017carla} by taking the previously mentioned considerations into account.
 Curating images from \crl~\cite{dosovitskiy2017carla} broadly consists of two key steps: (1) positioning the agent camera in an aerial perspective and (2) procedurally guiding the agent within the scene to capture images.
-We accomplish the first by mimicking a UAV perspective in \crl~\cite{dosovitskiy2017carla} by positioning the ego vehicle (with RGB, semantic and depth sensors) based on specified (high) altitude ($h$) and pitch ($\theta$) values to generate aerial views (see Fig.~\ref{fig:cam_pos}).\footnote{This also requires setting other scene -- weather, daytime, etc. -- and camera -- notably the $\texttt{FoV}=110^{\circ}$ (field of view) and $\{H,W\} = \{2160, 1440\}$ (image resolution) -- parameters.} Once positioned, the agent is translated by fixed amounts to traverse the scene and capture images from various viewpoints (detailed in Algo.~\ref{algo:image_gen_algo} in the appendix).
-Initially, we generate $70$ datapoints for each of the $8$ town variations under ClearNoon conditions using the baseline $h=35, \theta=45^{\circ}$ setting.
-Subsequently, following the traversal algorithm (see Algo.~\ref{algo:image_gen_algo} in the appendix), we re-generate these datapoints across $5$ weather conditions and $12$ height/pitch variations, resulting in $70\times8\times5\times12=33,600$ images.\\
+We accomplish the first by mimicking a UAV perspective in \crl~\cite{dosovitskiy2017carla} by positioning the ego vehicle (with RGB, semantic and depth sensors) based on specified (high) altitude ($h$) and pitch ($\theta$) values to generate aerial views (see Fig.~\ref{fig:cam_pos}).\footnote{This also requires setting other scenes -- weather, daytime, etc. -- and camera (notably the $\texttt{FoV}=110^{\circ}$ (field of view) and image resolution $ = 2160$x$1440$) parameters.} Once positioned, the agent is translated by fixed amounts to traverse the scene and capture images from various viewpoints (detailed in Sec.~\ref{sec:dataset} in the appendix).
+Initially, we generate $70$ data points for each of the $8$ town variations under ClearNoon conditions using the baseline $h=35$m$, \theta=45^{\circ}$ setting.
+Subsequently, following the traversal algorithm (see Sec.~\ref{sec:dataset} in the appendix), we re-generate these datapoints across $5$ weather conditions and $12$ height/pitch variations, resulting in $70\times8\times5\times12=33,600$ images.\\

 \textbf{Checks and Balances.} Additionally, we ensure the following checks and balances while curating \csim images.\\